MatheusWAlvarenga/input-verification-component/README.md

 - Dark Mode: Seamlessly switch between light and dark modes for enhanced user experience in different environments.

+- Automatic Focus and Backspace Navigation: Fields automatically focus on the next input upon entering a digit and backspace navigates to the previous input when the field is empty.

 ## Installation

 1. Clone the repository: `git clone https://github.com/MatheusWAlvarenga/input-verification-component.git`
 2. Navigate to the project directory: `cd input-verification-component`
 3. Install the dependencies: `npm install`
+4. Run: `npm run start`

 ## Contributing